 We know a lot of Disney Vacation Club members are frugal (we see you stocking up and taking home those free refreshments at Moonlight Magic!).
 No shade or shame there, as we’re also frugal.
 Hence this stay.

 Cost seems like a good point to segue into the downsides of the Tower Studios at Disney’s Riviera Resort, as this is truly a double-edged sword.

 We’ve seen a lot of criticism about the cash rates for these rooms being absurd, with prices starting at $377 per night and going up to $631.
 No question, those prices are absurd.
 So too are almost all Deluxe Villa Resort prices, especially pre-discount.
 We’ve already seen discounted rates of under $250 per night in the Tower Studio, though.

 All pointing to the highest rack rate prices does is reinforce the notion that full price at most Walt Disney World hotel prices are astronomical.
 But we already knew that.
 We also know that, like Kohl’s, only suckers are paying full price for these rooms.
-(Disney’s All Star Resorts can cost $246 per night…but there are also deals for as little as $59/night rooms at those same motels.)
+(Disney’s Value Resorts can cost $246 per night…but there are also deals for as little as $59/night rooms at those same motels.)

 The question thus becomes whether Tower Studios are worth the discounted cash rate, which should typically be in the $250-400/night range.
 For around that price, you could do Wilderness Lodge, Animal Kingdom Lodge, or pretty much any resort not on the monorail loop or in the Crescent Lake area.

 For less money, you could do Caribbean Beach Resort or Gran Destino Tower (or potentially Chronos Club Level for about the same cost), which I think are interesting comparisons.
 At Gran Destino, you’ll have a larger room with slightly lower quality but no balcony and, critically, only bus transportation to the parks.